Summer Professional Learning

 Our work will primarily focus on the core practice of discussion where we will use ideas from 5 Practices for Orchestrating Productive Discussions (Smith and Stein, NCTM Press) as a framework.
-In Year 1, fellows will work in small groups to develop task-based units that include at least one formative task and can be customized for different contexts and student needs.
-In Year 2 of the fellowship, fellows look more closely at facilitating productive small group work with a focus on understanding student-to-student dynamics and teacher conferrals during group work time.
+In Year 1, fellows will work in small groups to develop task-based units that include formative tasks and can be customized for different contexts and student needs.
+In Year 2 of the fellowship, fellows will focus on facilitating productive small group work with an emphasis on understanding student group dynamics and the role of teacher conferrals during group work.

-In science, we will focus on several key areas: fostering equity in the science classroom, understanding the Next Generation Science Standards, facilitating class discussions, and developing coherent science units.
-Over the course of two years, fellows will participate in science experiences that are NGSS-aligned and will unpack the teacher moves and instructional practices needed to implement these types of lessons in their classrooms.
-Fellows will learn about the core practice of classroom discussion and delve deep into the idea of authentic science discourse, particularly as it relates to developing explanations and arguing from evidence.
+In science, we will focus on several key areas: fostering equity in the science classroom, understanding how to teach science core ideas and science practices, facilitating class discussions, and developing coherent science units.
+Over the course of two years, fellows will participate in science experiences that are rooted in inquiry and science practices.
+Fellows will unpack the teacher moves and instructional practices needed to implement these types of lessons in their classrooms.
+Fellows will learn about the core practice of classroom discussion and delve deep into the idea of authentic science discourse.
 Fellows will explore equitable learning opportunities for all students and will specifically learn how to apply the Hollyhock Equity Principles in their instructional practice.
-Science instructional coaches will work side-by-side with fellows throughout the summer institute as well as the school year to develop coherent science units that integrate the key ideas from the science content sessions.
+Science instructional coaches will work side-by-side with fellows throughout the summer institute as well as the school year to develop coherent science units that integrate key ideas from the science content sessions.